We enjoyed this exhibition from

 January 10 – June 14, 2026

-Explore the connection between land, labor, and perspective.
-Through striking aerial imagery and intimate portraiture, the exhibition invites visitors to see Vermont’s working landscapes in a new point of view.
+This exhibition explored the connection between land, labor, and perspective.
+Through striking aerial imagery and intimate portraiture, the exhibition invited visitors to see Vermont’s working landscapes in a new point of view.

-From above, Vermont’s farms, quarries, and forests transform into unexpected geometric patterns, vivid shapes and colors visible only from the sky.
-Yet every line and texture reflects generations of human work, stewardship, and care.
+From above, Vermont’s farms, quarries, and forests transformed into unexpected geometric patterns, vivid shapes and colors visible only from the sky.
+Yet every line and texture reflected generations of human work, stewardship, and care.

-Grounded by portraits of the people who shape these places, Kenna’s images spark a conversation about scale, responsibility, and presence.
-Each photograph offers a window into the evolving relationship between people and the natural world.
+Grounded by portraits of the people who shape these places, Kenna’s images sparked a conversation about scale, responsibility, and presence.
+Each photograph offered a window into the evolving relationship between people and the natural world.

-From the expansive to the intimate, the orderly to the wild, these images ask essential questions:
+From the expansive to the intimate, the orderly to the wild, these images asked essential questions:

 - What changes when we shift our perspective?